-As of 1st January 2016, the minimum gross monthly wage is EUR 1,466.62 (about USD 1,632) for a 35-hour workweek.
+As of 1 January 2016, the minimum gross monthly wage is EUR 1,498.47 (about USD 1, 753) for a 35-hour workweek.
 All employees who are employed under an ordinary employment contract (either indefinite or fixed-term) are entitled to the minimum wage.
 CBAs also frequently provide greater minimum wages (which vary in function of job categories).

 Maximum Working Week

 Usually, employees work 35 hours a week.
-However, employers can agree a longer workweek with their employees.
+However, employers can agree on a longer workweek with their employees.
 In that case, any work over 35 hours a week is payable as overtime (although there is no entitlement to additional days off).
 In any event, employees should not work more than:

-- An average of 44 hours a week during any 12 consecutive weeks;
+- an average of 44 hours a week during any 12 consecutive weeks;

 - 48 hours during any given week;

 - 10 hours a

 Only hours worked in excess of the statutory weekly working hours at the request of the employee’s superior will be regarded as overtime.
 However, the employer has the duty to ensure that employees do not exceed the daily and weekly limits.
 Those who work overtime are entitled to compensatory payment involving a surcharge (which is generally 25% for the first 8 hours put in during the week, then 50%), and which cannot be less than 10%, of the employee’s standard pay.
 Each overtime hour may either be paid or compensated with compensatory rest, i.e. every hour of overtime worked gives rise to either 1 hour of pay or 1 hour of rest, plus the relevant surcharge.

 Employer’s Obligation to Provide a Healthy and Safe Workplace

 The employer’s safety obligation is not limited to the prevention of occupational accidents and diseases.
 It is much broader and covers all risks to which the employee may be exposed at work, including psychosocial risks.
 This is an obligation of result.
 Professional risk prevention measures should be sought, employees should receive information and training about these risks, and the employer should be compliant with certain specific rules in the arrangement and use of premises to ensure the health and safety of the employee.